John-Auerbach/VLEO-DSMC/README.md

 # Define collision models with different accommodation
 surf_collide    wall_diffuse diffuse s_Tsurf 1     # α=1.0 for ram faces
-surf_collide    wall_specular diffuse s_Tsurf 0.3  # α=0.3 for side walls
+surf_collide    wall_specular diffuse s_Tsurf 1    # α=1.0 for side walls

 # Apply to respective surface groups
 surf_modify     ampt_xnorm collide wall_diffuse
 surf_modify     ampt_yznorm collide wall_specular
 ```

-This allows separate calculation of:
+[Jiang et al.](https://doi.org/10.1016/j.ast.2022.108077) uses this cube geometry, and tests both α=0.3 and α=1.0 (see below) for lateral surfaces.
+Just like in the paper, this script allows separate calculation of:
 - **Ram drag:** Force on x-normal faces (directly facing the flow)
 - **Skin friction:** Force on y/z-normal faces (parallel to flow)

+### Accommodation Coefficients

+The accommodation coefficient (α) in the collision models determines how much a gas molecule thermalizes with the surface:
+- **α = 1.0 (fully diffuse):** Molecule leaves surface at surface temperature with random direction
+- **α = 0.0 (fully specular):** Molecule reflects like a billiard ball, conserving tangential momentum
+- **0 < α < 1:** Partial accommodation (interpolated behavior)

+You can modify the α values in the input files by changing the parameter in the `surf_collide` commands.
+For example, changing `diffuse s_Tsurf 0.9` to `diffuse s_Tsurf 0.5` reduces accommodation from 90% to 50%.

 **`in.general_surface` (General Purpose - Uniform Accommodation):**